MITCHCABRERA/API_TA/README.md

 1. permissions.py (Posts App)

 Custom permission classes are usually defined in this file.
-If this file exists in your project, it likely contains:
+It likely contains:

 IsAdminOrReadOnly: Allows only admin users to modify or delete posts/comments while permitting read access for others.